supersimplesuper/docs/website/docs/software_partners/explanations/life_cycle_of_an_onboarding_session/index.md

         Actions taken here are dependent on what steps are in your custom_steps.
 E.g. if super selection is used, here we will staple the user then default them.
+After abadonment actions have been triggered,
+        it then moves to wait for the results. end note
+    pending_archived --> archived
+    note left of pending_archived
+        At this point we remove PII from the onboarding session
     end note

     class custom_steps movement